Abrar9410/ChillGamer-server/README.md

 # **ChillGamer**

-This is the Server sid of my project "ChillGamer: A Game Review Application"
+This is the Server side of my project "ChillGamer: A Game Review Application"